voxic/GCP_RAG_Chatbot/README.md

 node server.js
 ```

-The server will start on the default port 5050, or a port specified by the `PORT` environment variable.
+The server will start on the default port 5050, or a port specified by the `config.js` file.

 ## Contributing